UnsignedArduino/ESP32-7in-EPaper-Weather-Station/README.md

 ### Hardware

-The world's ugliest KiCad schematic for this project can be found [here](https://github.com/UnsignedArduino/ESP32-7in-EPaper-Weather-Station-Hardware).
+A KiCad schematic and Fusion 360 design for it's case for this project can be found [here](https://github.com/UnsignedArduino/ESP32-7in-EPaper-Weather-Station-Hardware).

 ### Software